Allen9809/Allen9809-ml-classification-property-impression-rating/README.md

 ## Project Overview
 This project aimed to develop a predictive model for a specific use case, focusing on population mobility prediction based on census and geographical data.
 The project involved several stages including data preprocessing, feature engineering, model selection, fine-tuning, and evaluation.

-## Project Structure
-The project is organized into several directories:

-1. `data/`: Contains the raw and processed datasets used in the project.
-2. `notebooks/`: Jupyter notebooks used for data exploration, preprocessing, modeling, and evaluation.
-3. `models/`: Saved model artifacts.
-4. `scripts/`: Utility scripts for data preprocessing, model training, and evaluation.
-5. `docs/`: Documentation files including this README.md.

 ## Setup Instructions
 To reproduce the project's results, follow these steps: